AlfioEmanueleFresta/practical-xss/worksheet.rst

-**DRAFT**

 Worksheet
 ========================================================================

 Preparation
 ___________

-Start the Virtual Machine and use a browser to navigate to the web application (port 12342) and Usermin (port 12323).
+Start the Virtual Machine and use your favourite browser to navigate to the web application (port 12342) and Usermin (port 12323).

 After logging in, Usermin will show you the contents of ``/home/student``, from